 The incidence of infection in U.S. hospitals is increasing, with treatment-resistant bacteria and fungi on the rise.
 These organisms are found on hospital equipment, linens, clothing, furniture and patients themselves.
 As concern over the spread of these organisms grows, the medical industry is working feverishly to contain them.
 Hospitals also grapple with ways to contain the spread of common infectious organisms, such as those that cause pneumonia, dysentery and urinary tract infections.

-To keep a door as clean as it needs to be in an environment such as an ICU where sterile conditions are required is a challenge.
-Door finishes must be impermeable, and must hold up against daily continuous contact with alcohol-based hand sanitizers.
-Doors must also be seamless; there should be no cracks or gaps that provide hiding places for bacteria.
+To keep a door as clean as it needs to be in an environment such as an ICU, where sterile conditions are required, is a challenge.
+Door finishes must be impermeable and must hold up against daily continuous contact with alcohol-based sanitizers.
+Doors must also be seamless; there should be no cracks or gaps that provide hiding places for bacteria or contamination from one space to another.
 Doors must be strong enough to withstand rigorous daily washing and cleaning with harsh chemicals.
+So, what material is best when considering a new door installation at a facility concerned with keeping its portals and surfaces sterile?
+Answer: fiberglass.

 The best quality doors for sterile environments should offer these qualities: